Lazarus (British TV series): Production

 It was reported in February 2024 that Amazon MGM Studios would produce the series in association with Harlan Coben's Final Twist Productions.
 Coben and Danny Brocklehurst are writers and executive producers on the series.
 Sam Claflin who also starred, Nicola Shindler and Richard Fee executive produced via Quay Street Productions.
 Wayne Che Yip executive produced the series and directed on the first two episodes.
 Matt Strevens served as series producer for Quay Street Productions.

 Bill Nighy and Alexandra Roach were reported to be cast alongside Sam Claflin in February 2024.
 In June 2024, Roisin Gallagher, David Fynn, Karla Crome, Kate Ashfield and Curtis Tennant were added to the cast.

 Filming got underway in Manchester in February 2024.
+Liverpool was used for some of the location filming, with the city's Georgian Quarter, Stanley Dock and Sefton Park being utilised.
 Filming also took place in Morecambe.
-The wrap party was held in Manchester on the 21st of June, 2024.
+The wrap party was held in Manchester on 21 June 2024.

 Release

 Lazarus premiered on 22 October 2025, with all six episodes.

 Reception

-The review aggregator website Rotten Tomatoes reported a 42% approval rating based on 19 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 44% approval rating based on 27 critic reviews.
+The website's critics consensus reads, "Harlan Coben's Lazarus delivers emotional performances and a suitably spooky mood, but its clunky dialogue and increasingly preposterous plotting turn it into a fundamentally underwhelming slog."
 Metacritic, which uses a weighted average, gave a score of 53 out of 100 based on 13 critics, indicating "mixed or average".